azzaea/azzaea/_news/announcement_0.md

     <li>_Migrate my old `blog`:_ Sometime ago, I used to have [another blog](https://azzaeahmed.wordpress.com/).
 While yes, it is all personal stuff anyways, I don't feel right about throwing it away or duplication.
 My simple plan is to follow handy tips from [here](https://girliemac.com/blog/2013/12/27/wordpress-to-jekyll/) or [here](https://benjamintravis.com/blog/jekyll-github-pages-from-wordpress)</li>
     <li>_Adding `places`_: I like to be able to show places I visited, with some annotations on when/why or even a nice photo.</li>
     <li>_Adding courses to `[teaching](teaching)`:_ I only mashed up some random content for my courses [here](teaching).
 Clean up is obviously needed </li>
+    <li> _`Tags` :exclamation:_ I find a blog meaningless if not sortable easily.
+Would like to be able to use tags in my blog posts or long announcements </li>
 </ul>